 This request is not for the benefit of the author or for the benefit of the blogger.
 It is for the benefit of the planet.
 I ask that you refrain from bitterness and resentment towards the commenters, take a step back, and realise that they’re simply advocating for a healthier planet.

-If you become a public figure and have an influence on the wider community, I personally see it as responsible to demonstrate ethical and sustainable lives or think twice about ‘glamourising’ actions and practices that are harmful; as subtle as that might be (even if that just means avoiding plastic water bottles).
+If you become a public figure and have an influence on the wider community, I personally see it as responsible to demonstrate ethical and sustainable lives or at the least think twice about ‘glamourising’ practices that are harmful; as subtle as that might be (even if that just means avoiding plastic water bottles).

-Leonardo DiCaprio has used his position and influence to promote amazing causes, and artists and actors incorporate messages about equality, peace, and acceptance into their Emmy, Grammy, or Oscar speeches.
-Whilst a large following on Instagram may not quite compare with winning an Oscar, I am simply trying to show you that public figures are starting to realise the power they have, the power that so many of us working in the field don’t have, and they understand that this can be used to spread awareness.
+Leonardo DiCaprio has used his position and influence to promote admirable causes, and artists and actors incorporate messages about equality, peace, and acceptance into their Emmy, Grammy, or Oscar speeches.
+Whilst a large following on Instagram may not quite compare with winning an Oscar, I am simply trying to say that public figures are starting to realise the power they have, the power that so many of us working in the field don’t have, and they understand that this can be used to spread awareness.